Create account

 Pain Assessment Vocabulary in English: Using SOCRATES in Medical Communication

-This guide is useful for doctors, medical students, nurses and other healthcare professionals preparing for OET, IELTS, clinical placements, international medical exams, or work in an English-speaking healthcare environment.
+This guide is useful for doctors, medical students, nurses and other healthcare professionals preparing for OET or other international medical exams and working in an English-speaking healthcare environment.

 What is SOCRATES?